Amenemhat (nomarch): Biography

+Family

 Amehemhat's mother was a noblewoman called Henu, whilst his father's name is unknown.
 Amenemhat was married to Hetepet, a "mistress of the house" and daughter of a governor, and the couple had a son called Khnumhotep.
 However, any relationship between Amenemhat and the ruling family of governors founded earlier by Khnumhotep I is unknown, and it was proposed that he could rather have been a member of the previous family of local governors.

+Governorship

-In any case, he administered his governorate from the city of Men'at Khufu from Year 18 to at least Year 43 of Senusret I.
+Amenemhat administered his governorate from the city of Men'at Khufu from Year 18 to at least Year 43 of Senusret I.

 Amenemhat accompanied the pharaoh in a military expedition to Kush; though the date is unknown, it's likely the same, known expedition of Year 18 of Senusret I. In another expedition Amenemhat escorted the "king's son Ameny" – very likely the future pharaoh Amenemhat II – with 400 men to collect gold from an unknown Nubian location.
 Amenemhat also was sent to Coptos along with the vizier Senusret in order to bring other gold.
 These expeditions suggest that Amenemhat was a very important official who usually accompanied high dignitaries and even members of the royal family.

-Curiously, Amenemhat dated his monuments from his installation in a way usually associated to the kings: the highest known date, Year 43 of Senusret I (more precisely Year 43, Month 2 of Akhet, Day 15) corresponds to Amenemhat's Year 25.
+Curiously, Amenemhat dated his monuments from his installation in a way usually associated to the kings: the highest known date, Senusret I regnal Year 43, Month 2 of Akhet, Day 15 corresponds to Amenemhat's Year 25.
 However, there is no proof that people living under his governorship effectively used Amenemhat's personal datation.

 Amenemhat died some times after this date.
 His relationships with his probable successor Netjernakht are not known.
 He was also the last governor of Men'at Khufu who brought the title of "Overlord of the Nome".
 In addition to this office, Amenemhat also held a massive amount of civil, military and religious titles, such as iry-pat, haty-a, "confidential friend of the King", "royal acquaintance", "mayor of Nekheb", "overseer of the priests of Khnum-lord-of-Herwer", "lector priest" and many others.